Reggie Hayes: Early life

-Hayes was born on July 15, 1969 in Chicago, Illinois—youngest of four children.
+Hayes was born on July 15, 1969, in Chicago, Illinois—youngest of four children.
 He attended St. John's Northwestern Military Academy, who recognized him as one of three "Notable Men of the Academy".
-After the Academy, he attended Illinois State University, where he obtained a bachelor's degree in Theater.
+After the academy, he attended Illinois State University, where he obtained a bachelor's degree in Theater.
 In 2004, he won the "Outstanding Young Alumni Award" and was a member of the Illinois Shakespeare Festival.

 Career

-Hayes is an avid supporter of his community and worked alongside his sister at various events for a charity titled the "Reginald and Frances Hayes H.O.P.E.
+Hayes has worked alongside his sister at various events for the charity "Reginald and Frances Hayes H.O.P.E.
 Scholarship Award".

-Hayes is best known for his role as William Dent on UPN/CW's hit TV show Girlfriends that aired for eight years, ending in 2008.
+Hayes portrayed William Dent on UPN/CW's TV show Girlfriends that aired for eight years, ending in 2008.
 It earned him the "Best Supporting Actor in a Comedy Series" for three NAACP Image Awards.
 He went on to appear in several other movies and TV shows, including Criminal Minds, Will & Grace, NCIS, Femme Fatales and Abbott Elementary.

-After a short career break, Hayes teamed up with Lock & Key Entertainment.

 Hayes has spoken about the resurgence of interest in Girlfriends after its addition to Netflix.